friday963/aws-security-specialty-notes/README.md

     - Does not support transitive peering.
 Every VPC that wants to talk must be peered.
 5. VPC endpoints
     - Allows users to connect to 'public' resources, privately.
-    - Creates an ENI in the subnet where your resources are located and neeed connectivity from.
+    - Creates an ENI in the subnet where your resources are located and need connectivity from.
     - Need to add security group to add more granular security.
 6. VPC gateway endpoints
     - No ENI created, route table entry created.